 24. You have a plan to drive traffic to your website that includes on and offline methods.

-25. Add fresh content (articles, videos, blog posts, etc) on a ongoing basis.
+25. Add fresh content (articles, videos, blog posts, etc) on an ongoing basis.

-I cover all these points plus much much more in my 9-session signature webinar program, Client Attracting Websites.
-Find out when the next course starts here:
+I cover all these points plus much, much more in my signature webinar program, Client Attracting Websites.

 Hi Juliet.
 This is a great list that many therapists break.
 I’m hoping my website hits all 25 points!

 Steve Haines says